ccmelvin/resume/README.md

 - Solved internal business challenges, reducing project costs by 27% by employing young but talented interns without negatively aﬀecting the overall quality of the project

-- Effectively maintained leadership in a group enviroment navigating the audit compliance process, achieving 100% of requirements for ISO9001 and CMM certifications
+- Effectively maintained leadership in a group environment navigating the audit compliance process, achieving 100% of requirements for ISO9001 and CMM certifications

 ---